ewe2/ewe2.ninja/source/content/_revolution.md

 forward, and it requires an appreciation of their perspective as much as our own.
 His disappointment with the present taints his analysis of the past.

 As time passes, more memoirs are written.
-Probably the most important is Geoff Emrick's *Here, There and Everywhere* (2006).
+Probably the most important is Geoff Emerick's *Here, There and Everywhere* (2006).
 Of course he adds his own interpretations, but it's no less valuable in light of some of MacDonald's pronouncements.